cognitivetech/ollama-ebook-summary/walkthrough/README.md

 ## System
 If you have a good CPU, some of these models will work using Q4_K_M or Q5_K_M variants.
 But can take a few minutes per query.

 I'm running this project at home using an RTX 3060 12GB.
-Each answer typically takes a minute or less from the GUI.
+Each answer typically takes less than a minute from the GUI.

 I'm using [Calibre](https://calibre-ebook.com/) and [VS Code](https://code.visualstudio.com/).